MOPAC-DS/mopac-ds.github.io/_team/ryan-flanagan.md

 MMath + PhD in Mathematics, specialising in Network Science and Complex Systems, and Noisy Time Series.

 Experience with a large range of datasets, including brain data, financial data, and almost the entirety of Iceland's legal database (the country, not the supermarket!).
+Personal interests include making coffee, and then drinking it.

+Languages: Python, MATLAB, AWS.